 Step 1 – Begin by sauteeing the diced onions in olive oil or vegetable broth until they’re translucent.
 Season with a pinch of salt.
-Add the minced garlic, the whole bottle of red curry paste, curry powder, cumin, coriander, garam masala, and grated ginger.
+Add the minced garlic, the whole bottle of red curry paste, tomato paste, cumin, coriander, garam masala, and grated ginger.
 Let it cook for 2 minutes or until fragrant.

 Step 2 – Next, add the sliced mushrooms or whatever vegetables you’d like to add and saute for 5-8 minutes.